Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 The eight B vitamins are essential nutrients for a healthy body.
 They play an important role in keeping cells healthy and energized.

-Depending on the severity of your vitamin B deficiency, symptoms will differ.
-Some foods are abundant in several B vitamins while others are more enriched in specific ones.
+Symptoms will differ depending on the severity of your vitamin B deficiency.
+Some foods are abundant in several B vitamins, while others are more enriched in specific ones.

-Did you know that what you eat directly impacts the quality and quantity of nutrients your body takes in?
-By changing up your diet to include more nutrient-dense foods, you can make a big impact on your health.
+Did you know that what you eat directly impacts the quality and quantity of nutrients your body takes?
+Changing your diet to include more nutrient-dense foods can significantly impact your health.

 If you don’t know 8 essential B vitamins are, here’s a quick rundown: